apischchany/andrewGame2/README.md

 # andrewGame2
 Hi!
-This is my first attempt on making a simple js game.
+This is my 2nd attempt on making a simple js game.